datagrok-ai/public/help/access/access.md

 For instructions on how to add a supported data source, set credentials, share, and manage it from the UI, see documentation for each data source type.

-For instructions on how to add a supported data source, set credentials, share, and manage it prorammatically, see [developer's documentation](../develop/how-to/access-data.md/#connections).
+For instructions on how to add a supported data source, set credentials, share, and manage it programmatically, see [developer's documentation](../develop/how-to/access-data.md/#connections).

 For specific details on the configuration required, see each individual connector's documentation page in the Connectors directory.

 ### Data query

+A data query is a [function](../datagrok/functions/functions.md) associated with a [data connection](#data-connection) that typically returns a dataframe.
+Queries can be executed either manually, or as part of [data jobs](data-job.md).
 Datagrok has a convenient interface for creating, running, and sharing query results, including visual query editors, auto-generated parameter dialogs, and an ability to create dynamic dashboards to visualize query results.
 All data governance features, such as data lineage, history, and security, are applicable to queries.
 For more information about queries, see documentation for the respective data source type.

 Typically, a query is run against a database, however the same concepts apply for other data sources that are listed
 below: